bsenff/VCH/docs/vch_002_void_chronometer_hypothesis.md

 ## 📝 Notes
 - Requires care in accounting for mass, morphology, and dust attenuation
 - Statistical signal may be small and require large sample sizes
-- This module provides potential support for VCH central time flow differential concept
+- This module provides potential support for VCH central time flow differential concept established in VCH-001

 ---